Tip on the Pit – Photographer’s help

 Lexington – London

-Luminaire, London – “The UK’s best live music venue”
+Luminaire, London – “The UK’s best live music venue” (RIP)

 Rough Trade East, London – The in-store gig